-In our search for the best thermoses on the market, we considered all types: from old-school tacklebox classics to modern drink movers for folks on the go.
-We narrowed it down to the best-of-the-best according to durability, leakproofness, heat retention, features, and overall capacity.
-And before we were through with it all, we pit each thermos against the other in our temperature retention test: scrutinizing manufacturers’ claims and finding out for ourselves which mug would keep our coffee piping hot for the longest — and pass our ‘ideal coffee temperature’ standard.
+In our search for the best thermoses on the market, we considered all types: from tacklebox classics to modern drink movers.
+We narrowed it down to the best-of-the-best according to durability, leakproofness, heat retention, and capacity.
+And before we’re done, we pit each thermos against the other in our temperature retention test: scrutinizing manufacturers’ claims and finding out for ourselves which mug would keep our coffee piping hot for the longest.

-Our experts have toted close to 15 different thermoses over 3 years, taking them out everywhere from early-morning salmon excursions in the Puget Sound to elk hunts in the high country of Colorado, and have settled on these as the best of the best.
+Our experts have toted close to 20 different thermoses over 3 years, taking them out everywhere from early-morning salmon excursions in the Puget Sound to elk hunts in the high country of Colorado, and have settled on these as the best of the best.
 Scroll through to see all of our recommended thermoses for any autumn morning.
-We’ve also compiled an in-depth buyer’s guide and FAQ to break down just what makes a good thermos tick.
-And finally, use our specs chart to go apples to apples on your next thermos.
+We’ve also compiled an in-depth Buyer’s Guide and Price & Value section to break down just what makes a good thermos tick.
+And finally, use our Comparison Chart to go apples to apples on your next thermos.

 Stanley Classic Legendary Bottle